Shahid-135/CrisisSpot/README.md

 1. **Feature Extraction and Interaction Module:** Orchestrates interaction between text and visual modalities via an IDEA attention mechanism.

-2. **Multimodal Graph Learning:** Enriches features extracted from a multimodal encoder and then reconstructed enriched features through a GraphSAGE layer.
+2. **Multimodal Graph Learning Module:** Enriches features extracted from a multimodal encoder and then reconstructed enriched features through a GraphSAGE layer.

 3. **Social Context Feature Extraction:** Extracts diverse attributes such as crisis-related information and user interaction history, quantified by metrics like User Informative Score (UIS), Crisis Informative Score (CIS), and User Engagement.